 - 3 sleep sacks

-In general, long sleeves apply to winter babies for bodysuits and tops, short sleeves apply to summer children.
+In general, long sleeves on bodysuits and tops are needed for babies born in winter and short sleeves apply to summer babies.

 - baby monitor

 - 5 to 6 bottles and sterilizer